BAMresearch/aRTist-handbook/source/gui-menu-bar.rst

     Help menu.

-* |icon-help| **Show Inline Help** activates the inline help where available, e.g. on the Scattering tab or at the material editor.
+* |16x16_system-help| **Show Inline Help** activates the inline help where available, e.g. on the Scattering tab or at the material editor.
 * **User Guide** opens the documentation file (PDF).
 * **Online Guide** opens the online handbook (https://bamresearch.github.io/aRTist-handbook).
 * **Homepage** opens |artist|'s homepage (http://artist.bam.de).
 * **License Information** opens a dialog window with the actual license status.
 Here you will also find information on license activation and applying for a demo license.
 See also `License activation`.
-* |icon-run| **About aRTist** opens a dialog window with information about the software itself and its version, installed modules and included third-party software.
+* |16x16_aRTist| **About aRTist** opens a dialog window with information about the software itself and its version, installed modules and included third-party software.

-.. |icon-help| image:: pictures/icons/16x16_system-help.png
-    :width: 16